How to make a good complaint

 What happens if my complaint is still not resolved?

-If your complaint is still not resolved, or the organisation does not reply to your complaints, you may consider taking legal advice and taking action in the small claims court.
+If your complaint is still not resolved, or the organisation does not reply to your complaints, you may consider legal advice and taking legal action in the small claims court.

-• if there has been an injury or a criminal offence, contact Citizens Advice for further advice before allowing the trader to rectify the problem
+- if there has been an injury or a criminal offence, contact Citizens Advice for further advice before doing anything more with your complaint.

 Advocacy – Get your voice heard